 What is ‘being in touch with the body’?

 It’s understandable that these things happen, that we lose contact with our body, but in fact, being in touch with it in the right way, can help.
 Because, it is not usually the physical body which we are forgetting, or choosing to leave, retreat from, or ignore, it is our feelings.
 Being in touch with the physical body means having a sense of where our arms and legs are at any one time.
 It means the sensation of the soles of our feet inside our shoes, on the ground.
 It means that we notice if we are breathing quickly or slowly, if we are hot or cold, whether we have tight or relaxed muscles, saliva in our mouth or a dry feeling.
-We might use the words ‘grounded’ and ‘centred’ and we mean that we have our awareness and sensations more in the middle of us, the abdomen, and in the lower half – the hips, pelvis, legs and feet – rather than in the head or chest so much of the time.
+We might use the words ‘grounded’ and ‘centred’ and what we mean by that is 3we have our awareness and sensations more in the middle of us, the abdomen, and in the lower half – the hips, pelvis, legs and feet – rather than in the head or chest so much of the time.

 Being in touch can be helpful